When hosting a graduation party on a budget, there are many things to consider. Will it be an open house, or will it be a sit-down dinner?

 Buy Them And Write Them Yourself

 I don’t believe this is the most frugal way to go.
-These are around $.31 cents a piece.
-However, the time it would take to fill them all out also should be considered in the cost.
+These are around .31 cents apiece.
+However, the time it would take to fill them out should be considered in the cost.

-Printing your own cards out from home may be a great way to design exactly what you want.
+Printing your cards from home may be a great way to design what you want.

-Although printer ink is not cheap and purchasing the blank invitations and envelopes is going to add to the cost, if you are adamant about a specific look and you have a bunch of supplies already in your craft room, you might be able to swing it.
+Although printer ink is not cheap, and purchasing the blank invitations and envelopes will add to the cost, if you are adamant about a specific look and have a bunch of supplies already in your craft room, you might be able to swing it.

 Order From An Online Printer

 Ordering cards was my route of choice, and it was the easy way.

 At first, I looked at Shutterfly at $1 apiece, but then Tammi suggested Walmart.

 She knows I am not a fan of Walmart but asked me to consider it because you can order online, pick them up, and they are CRAZY CHEAP compared to every other place I checked!